 - December 5, 1987, the deceased body of off-reserve Bloodvein resident Cheryl Duck (15) is found in a field near Ritchie Street in the City of Winnipeg.
 Duck had suffered blunt force trauma that fractured her skull.
 Hypothermia was also a contributing factor in her death.
 Her murder remains unsolved.

 - March 1, 2003, off-reserve Bloodvein resident Patrick Hamilton (52) was stabbed to death at a drinking party in a suite at 145 Powers Street in Winnipeg.
 An autopsy revealed he suffered a total of twenty-three (23) stab wounds to his chest, abdomen and lower back.
 Charges against a suspect were dropped.

 - August 13, 2009, RCMP are dispatched to a complaint of a person lying on the road.
-Upon arrival, Police locate the deceased body of Joshua Fisher (20) who died of blunt force trauma.
-Police subsequently charged Charles Orvis (20) of Bloodvein with second degree murder.
+Upon arrival, police located the deceased body of Joshua Fisher (20) who died of blunt force trauma.
+Police subsequently charged Charles Orvis (20) of Bloodvein with second-degree murder.

-- June 6, 2013, the Johnson family home was torched in what the victim’s believe was a retaliatory strike launched by people associated to the deceased canine.
+- June 6, 2013, the Johnson family home was torched in what the victims believe was a retaliatory strike launched by people associated with the deceased canine.
 Two (2) girls aged twelve (12) and fourteen (14) were subsequently charged with arson.
 The incident was the sixth (6th) arson reported in the community at that time.

 - In 2012, there were eight (8) arson cases reported in Bloodvein.